 Endoscopic balloon dilatation (EBD) of the biliary sphincter can be a valuable adjunct to the therapeutic arsenal of the biliary endoscopist for removal of bile duct stones during endoscopic retrograde cholangiopancreatography (ERCP) in highly selected patients.

 This topic will review endoscopic balloon dilation of the biliary sphincter.
 ERCP with endoscopic sphincterotomy is discussed separately.
-(See "Overview of indications for and complications of ERCP and endoscopic biliary sphincterotomy" and "Standard biliary sphincterotomy technique: The cutting edge".)
+(See "Endoscopic retrograde cholangiopancreatography: Indications, patient preparation, and complications" and "Standard biliary sphincterotomy technique: The cutting edge".)

 EBD permits effective stone removal with a success rate similar to that of endoscopic sphincterotomy (EST), the standard treatment for bile duct stones.
 In patients with small stones (≤10 mm), EBD permits successful stone extraction in virtually all cases without the need for an additional sphincterotomy or mechanical lithotripsy.
 In patients with more complicated stones (diameter >10 mm or number >3), the success rates of EBD and EST are comparable, but lithotripsy is required in about 50 percent of patients, and an additional sphincterotomy or repeat ERCP in 15 to 30 percent of patients .